1992, 1995, 2001 ACPropulsion Prototype RXT-Gs

 LongRanger II (17kW) - [c1994]

 utilized a 250cc water cooled ICE.
-This unit was a one-off
+This unit is a one-off

 prototype.